 I’m sharing the story with you in the hope that the outcome will encourage you all to be brave in the face of adversity and also I want to share some tips with you so that if you face a similar problem, you might be able to handle it better than I did at first.

 Mid-October 2022 – the day it all went wrong.

 Picture the scene.
 I was enjoying my annual holiday with my two children, this time in Ibiza, and so far everything has been going great.

-The immediate aftermath was quite frightening (understatement) The hotel were great and very supportive and helped me arrange to get back home to Switzerland with my two children, while in excruciating pain and unable to walk, hence the wheelchair.
-In the back of my mind all I could think of was how I would be able to get back to work!
+The immediate aftermath was quite frightening (understatement) The hotel was great and very supportive and helped me arrange to get back home to Switzerland with my two children, while in excruciating pain and unable to walk, hence the wheelchair.
+In the back of my mind, all I could think of was how I would be able to get back to work!

 At this point, I should mention here that I have suffered from a chronic lower back condition, where my discs are compressed and long days filming and then sitting at my desk, without taking breaks, means that I suffer from lower back pain quite a lot of the time.
 I had been seeing Physio, but other than that I hadn’t been doing any other work to improve the long-term condition.

-Thanks Ibiza airport, easyJet and Basel airport for all your amazing assistance helping me get home.
+Thanks, Ibiza airport, easyJet and Basel Airport for all your amazing assistance in helping me get home.
 For me, this was where the hard work began.